Wheely (film): Production

 Yusry Abdul Halim came up with the idea for the film in 2014 under the name of KL Taxi.
 But when we it get marketed the internationally buyers did not get the "KL" name.
 So Yusry immediately changed the title to Wheely.

 His brother Norman added that the car photos went through various inspirations for the character designs, with the concept being expanded on the storyline.
-“We got two British writers who sneaked into the KRU Creative studios in Ipoh to work on the script but we eventually realized that the humour and sensibilities don't fit intro our movie.
-We wanted the movie to be have American charm rather than British, which explains why Wheely is not red and white like regular taxis in Malaysia “Yes but you know, back in the 80's our taxis were yellow and black, so it’s still Malaysian in that sense,” said Norman.
-Althrough the film is a fully Malaysian production, half of the animation was handled at Invector Heads studio in India and KRU produced stereoscopic 3D version exclusive for Russia.
+"We got two British writers who sneaked into the KRU Creative studios in Ipoh to work on the script but we eventually realized that the humour and sensibilities don't fit intro our movie.
+We wanted the movie to be have American charm rather than British, which explains why Wheely is not red and white like regular taxis in Malaysia "Yes but you know, back in the 80's our taxis were yellow and black, so it's still Malaysian in that sense," said Norman.
+Although the film is a fully Malaysian production, half of the animation was handled at Invector Heads studio in India and KRU produced stereoscopic 3D version exclusive for Russia.